Mike Williams (wide receiver, born 1984): Toronto Argonauts

 On May 23, 2013, Williams signed with the Toronto Argonauts of the Canadian Football League.
 He was released by the team on May 31.

-Career statistics
+NFL career statistics

 Coaching career

 After retiring in 2011, Williams coached defensive backs in his first season of high school in Los Angeles.
 Williams was both the football and basketball head coach at Brentwood School.
 In 2014, Williams accepted a position as head coach at Locke High School in Los Angeles.
 In March 2016, he became the head coach at Van Nuys High School.

 Williams accepted the head coaching job at Wharton High School in Tampa, Florida.
 Accepting the position following the resignation of coach David Mitchell, who stepped away after 14 seasons to deal with family medical issues, he embraces the challenge of coaching in Florida's highest class, 8A.

-He passed on his alma mater and Tampa powerhouse, Plant High School, saying “I didn’t even apply.”
+After 3 seasons a 27–8 record (only 3 road Losses), and 3 playoff appearances.
+Williams took over at T.R.
+Robinson HS in South Tampa.
+In the first season Williams lead the Knights to a regular season win increase and the 2M District 6 Championship, his first after 3 runner up finishes.